catid/tabby/README.md

 validation, use good random number sources, run in constant time, and clean up the stack to avoid leaking sensitive information.

+In general these results are the best for any public domain library at this time.

 #### Tabby Key Generation Process : Algorithm 1